mikewlange/Ubuntu-CUDA-9_1-DeepLearning-AI-Setup/README.md

 $ sudo apt-get install linux-image-generic linux-image-extra-virtual
 $ sudo apt-get install linux-source linux-headers-generic

-## Step #2 CUDA 8: Install CUDA Toolkit - READ EVERYTHING!!!
+## Step #2 CUDA 8: CUDA Toolkit - Use ALT Step #2
-THESE were instructions I found here https://www.pyimagesearch.com/2017/09/27/setting-up-ubuntu-16-04-cuda-gpu-for-deep-learning-with-python/ - However, it shit the bed on me.
-So, if you would rather, follow the ALT Step 2.
-This works
+This instruction set is from here https://www.pyimagesearch.com/2017/09/27/setting-up-ubuntu-16-04-cuda-gpu-for-deep-learning-with-python/ - However, it's a tedious way to do this.
+It works, but not nesecary for CUDA 9.1.
+However, they are well thought out instructions and worth a read.
+Plus, there is something to be said about doing something the hard way and then doing it right.

-pay close attention to to detail for this one or you may throw your machine out the window :)
+Please pay close attention to to detail for this one or you may throw your machine out the window :)

 First disable the Nouveau kernel driver by creating a new file:
 $ sudo nano /etc/modprobe.d/blacklist-nouveau.conf

 Setup the ram file and reboot
 $ echo options nouveau modeset=0 | sudo tee -a /etc/modprobe.d/nouveau-kms.conf